farochocolom/venmito-farochocolom/Process.md

+## Personal Info
+Name: Fernando J. Arocho Colom
+Email: f.arochocolom@gmail.com

+## Approach
+My approach was mostly about learning the ropes.
+I wasn't familiar with data engineering before starting with this project so I had to learn about the different tools available for managing files such as pandas, which is the one I chose to go with.
+I got familiar with dataFrames to where I managed to parse and combine the data for the `people` files

 ### Data Ingestion:
-Your solution should be able to read and load data from all the provided files.
-Take into account that these files are in different formats (JSON, YAML, CSV, XML).
+Used imports such as pandas, yaml, json, and xml.etree.ElementTree to consume and transform the data.

 ### Data Matching and Conforming:
-Since the data in people.yml is simpler than the data in people.json, the json file should be split into a data table like a CSV and the converted into a YAML by merging the location object into one value, splitting the devices array into separate values, and "merging" first_name and last_name into a single value also to match the structure of
+1. Since the data in people.yml is simpler than the data in people.json, the json file should be turned into a dataFrame to update the keys such as merging the location object into one value, splitting the devices array into separate values, and "merging" first_name and last_name into a single value to match the keys inside the yml file:
 ``` YAML
   Android: 1
   Desktop: 0